International move to Krabi

-The small bungalow or the deprived apartments ( 1 2 rooms)to be rented in 2 – 3km for the beach tend are for the price about 7-10 000 bahts + a month.
+The small bungalow or the deprived apartments ( 1 2 rooms)to be rented in 2 – 3km for the beach tend are for the price of about 7-10 000 bahts + a month.
 These can be partially free but are generally available only for a minimal duration of six months.
-You will have to add your personal touch to add a little of comfort to your house, housing being only furnished in the bare minimum.
+You will have to add your personal touch to add a little comfort to your house, the housing being only furnished in the bare minimum.

 Usually, in the private domains, they are completely furnished (including the air conditioning) and can also have access to a common swimming pool.